BEFORE THE BOARD OF COMMISSIONERSFOR MARION COUNTY, OREGON

 WHEREAS, system development charges are fees for services because they are based upon a development’s receipt of services considering the specific nature of the development; and

-WHEREAS, revenues from the system development charges are to be used for development and expansion of capital facilities to serve the growth-related needs in the unincorporated area within the urban growth boundary adjacent to the cities of Salem and Keizer; now, therefore,
+WHEREAS, revenues from the system development charges are to be used for development and expansion of parks and recreation facilities to serve the growth-related needs in Marion County; now, therefore,

 BE IT RESOLVED as follows:

 SECTION ONE: Purpose.
-This resolution adopts the report entitled “Transportation Systems Development Charge: Methodology” by Kittleson & Associates, Inc. dated September 9, 1994, and authorizes the collection of transportation system development charges in the unincorporated area of the County constituting the urban growth boundary area adjacent to the cities of Salem and Keizer.
+This resolution adopts the report entitled “Parks and Recreation Systems Development Charges Methodology Report” by Don Ganer & Associates dated October 23, 1998, and authorizes the collection of parks and recreation system development charges in the unincorporated areas of the County.

 SECTION TWO: Definitions.

-(A) “Applicant” shall mean the owner or other person who applies for a building or development permit within the boundaries of the unincorporated area of Marion County constituting the urban growth boundary area adjacent to the cities of Salem and Keizer.
+(A) “Applicant” shall mean the owner or other person who applies for a building or development permit within the boundaries of the unincorporated area of Marion County.

 (B) “Building” shall mean any structure, either temporary or permanent, built for the support, shelter or enclosure of persons, chattels or property of any kind.
 This term shall include tents, trailers, manufactured housing units or any vehicles serving in any way the function of a building.
 This term shall not include temporary construction sheds or trailers erected to assist in construction and maintained during the term of a building permit.